Mkrefting/3DPrinterMarlinFirmware/README.md

 # Marlin Firmware for my 3D Printer

-This contains just the configuration.h file that I have customised based on my printer.
+This contains my customised configuration.h file, specific to my printer.

 All other standard files can be downloaded from: https://marlinfw.org/